What is an intralesional steroid injection?

 - Other granulomatous disorders such as cutaneous sarcoidosis or granuloma faciale

-Intralesional administration of corticosteroids is used to treat a dermal inflammatory process directly.
+Intralesional administration of corticosteroids treats a dermal inflammatory process directly.
 In contrast to topical steroids, intralesional steroids:

 Other uses for triamcinolone acetonide injection

-Triamcinolone is also sometimes used intramuscularly as an alternative to oral corticosteroids, for example for seasonal hay fever, or to treat a chronic skin disorder such as atopic dermatitis or lichen planus.
+Triamcinolone injection is also sometimes used intramuscularly (rather than as an intralesional injection) systemically as an alternative to oral corticosteroids, for example for seasonal hay fever, or to treat a chronic skin disorder such as atopic dermatitis or lichen planus.

-Typical intramuscular doses are 0.5–1 mg/kg body weight (40-80 mg for typical adult), which may be repeated every 30 days for 3 to 6 months.
+Typical intramuscular doses are 0.5–1 mg/kg body weight (40–80 mg for a typical adult), which may be repeated every 30 days for 3–6 months.

-They must not be used if there is a previous history of triamcinolone hypersensitivity (allergy).
+They must not be used if there is a known triamcinolone allergy.

-When large doses of triamcinolone acetonide injections are used as an alternative to oral steroids such as prednisone, they are considered to be systemic steroids.
-These should be avoided in patients with the following disorders.
+When large doses of triamcinolone acetonide are used as an alternative to oral steroids such as prednisone, they are considered to be systemic steroids.
+These should be avoided in patients with the following disorders:

-- Extensive plaque psoriasis, pustular psoriasis or erythrodermic psoriasis – systemic steroids may destabilise condition
+- Extensive plaque psoriasis, pustular psoriasis or erythrodermic psoriasis — systemic steroids may destabilise psoriasis

 - Active peptic ulcer disease